quicwg/base-drafts/draft-ietf-quic-transport.md

 stream 0 is not counted against the limit expressed by MAX_DATA.
 Data on stream 0 is still subject to stream-level data limits and MAX_STREAM_DATA.

-Data sent in the Initial and Retry packets do not count toward stream 0 flow control limits.
+Data sent in the Initial and Retry packets are allowed to temporarily exceed flow control limits on stream 0.
 These packet types do not permit the sending of data in multiple packets, so there is no opportunity for a peer to send MAX_STREAM_DATA frames.
 Note that sending a Retry causes stream offsets and flow control to be reset for subsequent packets.
 Thus, the only limit on the size of the cryptographic handshake messages these packets contain is determined by the MTU.

-Endpoints MUST respect the stream flow control limit set by their peer when sending STREAM frames for stream 0 in packets other than Initial or Retry.
-A client might exceed stream flow control limits when sending an Initial packet and so might need to await a MAX_STREAM_DATA frame from the server before it can sent additional STREAM frames.
-Endpoints MAY send STREAM_BLOCKED frames for stream 0 if they are unable to send due to flow control limits.
+A client might reach or exceed stream flow control limits when sending an Initial packet and so might need to await a MAX_STREAM_DATA frame from the server before it can send additional STREAM frames.

 Flow control for stream 0 is reset after the handshake is completed.
 The limit is set to the greater of the initial_max_stream_data transport parameter and